Inexact Bregman Proximal Gradient Method and its Inertial Variant with Absolute and Partial Relative Stopping Criteria: Introduction

-Over the last few decades, Nesterov's series of seminal works \cite{n1983a,n1988on,n2005smooth} (see also \cite{n2003introductory}) on accelerated gradient methods have inspired numerous accelerated variants of the PG (see, e.g., \cite{bt2009a,bpr2016variable,n2013gradient,t2008on,t2010approximation}) as well as their inexact counterparts (see, e.g., \cite{ad2015stability,brr2018inertial,jst2012inexact,srb2011convergence,vsbv2013accelerated}).
-Naturally, those developments also motivated many researchers to explore whether and how the BPG can be accelerated.
-A successful attempt was made by Auslender and Teboulle \cite[Section 5]{at2006interior}, who proposed an improved interior gradient algorithm (a Bregman gradient scheme) for solving a special case of problem \eqref{mainpro} with $P\equiv0$ and showed that this algorithm can achieve a faster rate of $\mathcal{O}(1/k^2)$.
+Over the last few decades, Nesterov's works \cite{n1983a,n1988on,n2003introductory,n2005smooth} on accelerated gradient methods have inspired numerous accelerated variants of the PGM (see, e.g., \cite{bt2009a,bpr2016variable,n2013gradient,t2008on,t2010approximation}) as well as their inexact counterparts (see, e.g., \cite{ad2015stability,bgk2023fista,brr2018inertial,jst2012inexact,srb2011convergence,vsbv2013accelerated}).
+Naturally, those developments also motivated many researchers to explore whether and how the BPGM can be accelerated.
+A successful attempt was made by Auslender and Teboulle \cite[Section 5]{at2006interior}, who proposed an improved interior gradient algorithm (a Bregman gradient scheme) for solving a special case of problem \eqref{mainpro} with $P\equiv0$ and showed that this algorithm can achieve a faster convergence rate of $\mathcal{O}(1/k^2)$.
 Later on, it was extended by Tseng \cite{t2008on,t2010approximation} to handle problem \eqref{mainpro} in a more general composite setting.
-Other accelerated variants of the BPG can also be found in \cite{llm2011primal,t2008on,t2010approximation}.
-Note that all these works \cite{at2006interior,llm2011primal,t2008on,t2010approximation} just mentioned require the assumptions that $f$ has a globally Lipschitz gradient and that the kernel function of the Bregman distance is strongly convex.
-Until recently, based on the relative smoothness assumption and a so-called triangle scaling property of the Bregman distance, Hanzely, Richt\'{a}rik and Xiao \cite{hrx2018accelerated} developed an accelerated BPG method that attains a rate of $\mathcal{O}(1/k^{\gamma})$, where $\gamma\in(0,2]$ is the triangle scaling exponent.
+Other accelerated variants of the BPGM can also be found in \cite{llm2011primal,t2008on,t2010approximation}.
+Note that all these works \cite{at2006interior,llm2011primal,t2008on,t2010approximation} just mentioned require the assumptions that $f$ has a global Lipschitz gradient and that the kernel function of the Bregman distance is strongly convex.
+Until recently, based on the relative smoothness assumption and a so-called triangle scaling property of the Bregman distance, Hanzely, Richt\'{a}rik and Xiao \cite{hrx2018accelerated} developed an accelerated BPGM that attains a convergence rate of $\mathcal{O}(1/k^{\gamma})$, where $\gamma\in(0,2]$ is the triangle scaling exponent.
 Later, a similar result was also derived under a slightly broader smoothness condition by Gutman and Pe{\~n}a \cite[Section 3.3]{gp2018perturbed}.
-Very recently, Dragomir et al. \cite{dtdb2019optimal} further showed that the rate of $\mathcal{O}(1/k)$ is indeed \textit{optimal} for the BPG to solve the class of problems merely satisfying the relative smoothness assumption, and thus the BPG cannot be accelerated if no other regularity condition is imposed.
-But empirically improving the BPG via an inertial step and a certain adaptive backtracking strategy is still possible, as discussed in \cite{hrx2018accelerated,mops2020convex}.
+Very recently, Dragomir et al. \cite{dtdb2019optimal} established a crucial result that the convergence rate of $\mathcal{O}(1/k)$ is indeed \textit{optimal} for the BPGM to solve the class of problems merely satisfying the relative smoothness assumption, and thus the BPGM cannot be accelerated if no other regularity condition is imposed.
+But empirically improving the BPGM via an inertial step and a certain adaptive backtracking strategy is still possible, as discussed in \cite{hrx2018accelerated,mops2020convex}.